 Make meals an adventure and discover exciting new flavours together.
 Work your way through a rainbow of colour, from bright red peppers and tomatoes to deep purple aubergines, and help your kids to explore the new textures and tastes (with their hands, if they need to!).

 Help your children see that new foods and vibrant vegetables aren’t scary – it’s OK if they don’t like something, but you’ll never know unless you try.
-Get the whole family involved in plating up a picture – with a little help, and made with love, from Birds Eye.
+Get the whole family involved in plating up a rainbow – and help them eat in full colour, with Birds Eye.